dbissell6/DFIR/Blue_Book/Blue_Book.md

 ### AmcacheParser

 The Amcache is a repository that holds essential data about installed applications and executables.
 This data encompasses information such as file paths, sizes, digital signatures, and timestamps of the last execution of applications.
+One of the highlights of this is it will take a SHA-1 hash of most executed files + time of execution. (does not take hash of full file just first ~32MB, so will not be accurate cross referencing online dbs for files greater than that length)

 Found at
 ```